mmerah/repo-formatter/README.md

     *   `normal`: Process the entire repository (respecting filters).
     *   `class`: Include only files containing a specific class name.
     *   `patch`: Include a git diff instead of file contents.
-*   Estimates the token count of the generated Markdown.
+*   Estimates the token count of the generated Markdown using `tiktoken`.
 *   Configurable via a `.repo_formatter.yaml` file.

 ## Installation